 We used 38 targets during the match and the targets had 153 shots outside the down zero resulting in a 7-10% miss rate (an exact figure is impossible given that some shooters missed the target entirely).
 Five shooters dropped fewer than five points total for the match and five shooters dropped more than forty points total for the match.
 One shooter had zero points down for the match.

-Two years ago we adopted the Shoot Steel target for the Short Range Match as shown below (the picture on the head is a modification we occasionally make to the target).
+In 2019 we adopted the Shoot Steel target for the Short Range Match as shown below (the picture on the head is a modification we often make).
 For scoring we count the B & C-zones (upper chest area) and head (above the shoulder/ neck line as down zero and the D zone is down three.
 We do not have a down one scoring area.
 A head shot requires the full diameter of the bullet to be inside the target or it is scored as a miss.
-If the target has the face modification, the entire diameter of the bullet must be within the ocular and nasal cavity scoring lines (and not touching the lines) or it costs the shooter points (+ 2 seconds).
+Depending upon the course of fire, if the target has the face modification, the entire diameter of the bullet must be within the ocular and nasal cavity scoring lines (and not touching the lines) or it costs the shooter points (+1 second).

-We cover all threat targets (and occasionally non-threats) with T-shirts or other clothing so the shooter cannot see the scoring rings, the taped holes from previous shooters, nor their own hits.
-If the target does not have the face modification, we cover the head with a mask.
+We cover all threat targets and occasionally non-threats with T-shirts or other clothing so the shooter cannot see the scoring rings, the taped holes from previous shooters, nor their own hits.
+If a threat target does not have the face modification, we cover the head with a mask.
 This requires the shooters to call their shots because they cannot simply glance at the target to judge whether they should reengage.

 |T-Shirt Covering Target|